-- have built and expanded, and intend to continue expansion in, a broad worldwide portfolio of intellectual property, including patents and patent applications, in areas relevant to the development, manufacturing and formulation of human therapeutic products using live biotherapeutics based on synthetic biology; and - intend to take additional steps, where appropriate, to further protect our intellectual property rights, including, for example, through the use of copyright and trademark protection, as well as regulatory protection available via orphan drug designations, data exclusivity, market exclusivity and patent term extensions.
+- Have built and expanded, and intend to continue expansion in, a broad worldwide portfolio of intellectual property, including patents and patent applications, in areas relevant to the development, manufacturing and formulation of human therapeutic products using live biotherapeutics based on synthetic biology; and - Intend to take additional steps, where appropriate, to further protect our intellectual property rights, including, for example, through the use of copyright and trademark protection, as well as regulatory protection available via orphan drug designations, data exclusivity, market exclusivity and patent term extensions.

-We believe our intellectual property portfolio provides broad coverage of our Synthetic Biotic platform and applicable disease-related technologies, which are directed to diseases and conditions associated with hyperphenylalaninemia, other rare metabolic diseases and metabolic disorders, autoimmune and other inflammatory disorders.
-As of March 10, 2022, we had 171 Synlogic-owned patents and patent applications in U.S. and foreign jurisdictions, of which 31 have been issued or allowed.
+We believe our intellectual property portfolio provides broad coverage of our Synthetic Biotic platform and applicable disease-related technologies.
+As of March 22, 2023, we had 182 Synlogic-owned patents and patent applications in U.S. and foreign jurisdictions, of which 46 have been issued or allowed.